a1studmuffin/lilygo-twatch-sleepdevice/README.md

 ### Hardware

-The LilyGo T-Watch wrist strap can be easily removed.
-This leaves the wifi antenna dangling from the side of the watch, but this can easily be cut off or desoldered from the PCB.
+The LilyGo T-Watch wrist strap can be removed easily.
+This leaves the wifi antenna dangling from the side of the watch, but this can be cut off or desoldered from the PCB.

 I designed and 3D printed a clip to attach the device to my clothes (included in this repository), but I'm sure you can think of other solutions if you don't have a 3D printer available.
 I just glued the 3D printed clip onto the back of the device.